ericthewizard/ai-jobs/README.md

 * `save` (optional): The name of the file to save the output to.
 If not provided, the output will be printed to the console.

 ## License
-ai-cover-letters is released under the MIT License.
+ai-jobs is released under the MIT License.

 ## Credits
-ai-cover-letters uses the OpenAI GPT-3 library to generate the cover letters.
+ai-jobs uses the OpenAI GPT-3 library to generate the cover letters.

 ## Disclaimer
-ai-cover-letters is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+ai-jobs is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Contribute
-We welcome contributions to ai-cover-letters!
+We welcome contributions to ai-jobs!
 If you have an idea for a feature or bug fix, please open an issue or submit a pull request.